-In this guide for activists, we help you optimise the search engine performance of your movement's website.
-To make it easier for your supporters to find you on Google, here are some tools for activists to analyse your website's search performance.
+In this guide for nonprofits, we help you optimise the search engine performance of your movement's website.
+To make it easier for your supporters to find you on Google, we also provided some tools for activists to analyse your website and search analytics.

 People use search engines like Google as a primary source of information.
 If you want people to find out about your digital campaigns, optimising your website to end up higher in the search rankings can really help.